little-fires/react-native-sdk/README.md

 ### iOS

-Please open [example/ios/SdkExample.xcworkspace](example/ios/SdkExample.xcworkspace) and configure the necessary Xcode settings for development on iOS device.
-- Select "SdkExample" target.
-- Navigate to "Signing & Capabilities" tab.
-- Under "Signing", ensure the Provisioning Profile is correctly configured.

-Then, run the following commands:
+Open a terminal in the root project directory and run the following commands:

 ```bash
 # Install module dependencies